axelarnetwork/axelar-core/pages/validator/setup/vald-tofnd.md

 ## Launch tofnd

-You may wish to redirect log output to a file:
+You may wish to redirect log output to a file.
+Enter the `tofnd` password on stdin after the process is launched.

 ```bash
 tofnd -m existing -d ${AXELARD_HOME}/tofnd >> ${AXELARD_HOME}/logs/tofnd.log 2>&1